 We do not order the installation of new bays or repainting of existing bays individually but batch them together in larger orders approximately every three months.
 Our aim is to place an order with our contractor for the installation or repainting of bays within no longer than four months of approving an application.
 The contractor then has to programme the order in to their work schedule and actually carry out the work, so the whole process between application and installation can take up to six months.

-If we receive an application for a bay to be provided within an area where formal parking controls already exist ( such as yellow lines or parking bays) we will process the request through our parking review procedure.
+If we receive an application for a bay to be provided within an area where formal parking controls already exist (such as yellow lines or parking bays) we will process the request through our parking review process.
 This is because we will need to amend the traffic regulation orders for that area.
 This process could take up to 18 months.
-You can check to see if there are formal parking controls where you live, using our interactive maps of parking restrictions.
+If you are not sure, you can check to see if there are formal parking controls where you want the bay by using our interactive maps of parking restrictions.

 Removing unused disabled parking bays